lucasnell/animal_care/aphid_counts.md

 1. Get a fava bean plant, and cut it down so it has only 3 sets of leaves.
 2. Push a plastic tube down into the soil, and grab a screen and deli container (no need to put them on yet).
+3. Label the pot with the aphid line you'll be putting in there, plus the repetition number for that line.
 3. Place two adult aphids (non-winged) of the same line on the soil inside the pot.
 4. Cover the tube with the screen and deli container.
+5. Put the pot inside a screen "sock" and tie the top.
-5. Count aphids every day.
+6. Count aphids every day.
 6. You can end when the total number of aphids drops for three consecutive days or when it falls below 80% of the maximum, whichever occurs first.